Senator confirms ‘pork’ in budget

 He added he did not submit any proposed project because he does not want the people misinterpreting it as “pork barrel.”

-Senate President Franklin Drilon earlier admitted that he submitted his proposed project he wants to be funded in the 2017 national budget but insisted that there is nothing illegal about it.
+Senate President Franklin Drilon earlier admitted that he submitted project he wants to be funded in the 2017 national budget but insisted that there is nothing illegal about it.

 Drilon explained that since the proposal was made before the passage of the General Appropriations Act (GAA), it is not against the ruling of the Supreme Court that prohibits post-enactment intervention by lawmakers.